 Amos K. Hutchinson Bypass

-Proposed under Act 61-Turnpike Organization, Expansion, and Toll Road Conversion Act which was passed in September 1985 by the state legislature, ground was broken for PA Turnpike 66 in August 1990.
-The location of the ceremony was a site in Hempfield Township west of Greensburg.
+Originally planned as the North-South Expressway in the 1960s, completing this route was transferred from PennDOT to the Turnpike Commission under Act 61-Turnpike Organization, Expansion, and Toll Road Conversion Act which was passed in September 1985 by the state legislature.
+The official groundbreaking ceremony took place on a site in Hempfield Township west of Greensburg in August 1990.

 Construction progressed quickly on the expressway, as only 16 months after the groundbreaking four out of seven contract sections were ahead of their projected completion.
 Section 70B, located south of Middletown Road, was 99% complete which was a year ahead of when it was to be finished.
 "In that area the grass is growing and trees are planted," said David Sheradon, general construction coordinator with the Pennsylvania Turnpike Commission.
 "In general, it is going well."